RepoDynamics/PyPackIT/docs/website/source/manual/meta/core/intro.md

 keynotes:
   - title: Automation
     description: >-
-      PyPackIT streamlines a remarkable portion of the process of creating, documenting, testing, publishing, and maintaining Python packages, making your project development a pleasant breeze!
+      ${‎{ name }} streamlines a remarkable portion of the process of creating, documenting, testing, publishing, and maintaining Python packages, making your project development a pleasant breeze!
   - title: Synchronization
     description: >-
-      PyPackIT gathers all your project's key information and configuration in one place, and dynamically updates them throughout your repository, Python package, and documentation website.
+      ${‎{ name }} gathers all your project's key information and configuration in one place,
+      and dynamically updates them throughout your repository, Python package, and documentation website.
   - title: Configuration
     description: >-
-      PyPackIT elevates your project by providing full configuration for your repository, Python package, and documentation website, according to the latest guidelines and best practices.
+      ${‎{ name }} elevates your project by providing full configuration for your repository,
+      Python package, and documentation website,
+      according to the latest guidelines and best practices.
   - title: Customization
     description: >-
-      While carefully configured, PyPackIT is also fully customizable, allowing you to tailor every aspect of your development pipeline to your specific needs
+      While carefully configured, ${‎{ name }} is also fully customizable, allowing you to tailor every aspect of your development pipeline to your specific needs.
 :::